Fruits and vegetables have a lot of antioxidants, photochemicals and photoestrogens which are integral to a healthy body, but just what are they?

-Antioxidants: Which are vitamins and minerals such as vitamin A, C, E, beta carotene and selenium that fight free radicals.
-Please note that antioxidants are extremely important for strength trainers.
+Antioxidants: These are vitamins and minerals such as vitamin A, C, E, beta carotene and selenium that fight free radicals (learn more about free radicals).

 Photochemicals: Photochemicals are plant chemicals that protect us from heart disease, cancer and other illnesses.

 We have broken down each fruit for you so that you can choose the best type of fruit to help your specific needs.
 Different colors of fruits provide different nutrients.

 Apple: "An apple a day keeps the doctor away."
 There is a lot of truth to back up this saying.
 Not only do apples contain a lot of fibre, but they helps keep you happy on the weight scale.